 Pests and diseases are managed through healthy soil, promoting the natural immune systems of our livestock and plants, companion planting, proper timing, herbs, rotation of crops and paddocks, breeding decisions.

-Our goats, Icelandic sheep, chickens, geese, and guinea fowl are treated with love and respect (allowed to raise their own babies, not mutilated, not overcrowded, not forced into over production, humanely processed, allowed free access to the outdoors and sunshine), and feed on fresh or dried, organic grazing materials, fruits, vegetables, grains, and seeds.
+Our goats, Icelandic sheep, chickens, geese, and guinea fowl are treated with love and respect (allowed to raise their own babies, not mutilated, not overcrowded, not forced into over production, not processed prior to weaning, humanely processed, allowed free access to the outdoors and sunshine), and feed on fresh or dried, organic grazing materials, fruits, vegetables, grains, and seeds.

 We ascribe to the "FARMER'S PLEDGE" developed by Elizabeth Henderson of NOFA-NY (Northeast Organic Farming Association of New York, Inc.; www.nofany.org), follow precepts established by Booker T. Whatley, and support the European standards for organic farming.